SingularityNET-Archive/SingularityNET-Archive/Docs/Doc-001-QADAO-Open-Source-AI-Workflow.md

 Examples of augmentation include :

-- specfiying to provide sources for what is retrieved.
+- Requiring the provision of data sources for what is retrieved.
 This provides a means to sanity check the response at the Evaluation stage (eg unit tests).

-- timeliness of the response (time / date contexts etc).
+- Timeliness of the response (time / date contexts etc).

 - As a means of quality assurance.
 A way to include admissions of ignorance in generative responses and avoid hallucinations.